SourceAura/Shujo/journal/entry-9.md

 ...day dreams...in the night time...
 ...whenever you're ready's the right time.
 ...tryna take flight. not the kite kind.
-...there's something to see. a sight fine.
+...there's 'sum' thing to see...a sight fine.

 ..."nice flow". that was quite kind.